-Laura Daniels is the German Chancellor Fellow at the Global Public Policy Institute (GPPi) in Berlin and recently a visiting fellow at the French Institute of International Relations (IFRI) in Paris.
+Laura Daniels is an Associate Fellow in the International Security Program at the Center for Strategic and International Studies (CSIS).
+Previously, she was the German Chancellor Fellow at the Global Public Policy Institute (GPPi) in Berlin and a visiting fellow at the French Institute of International Relations (IFRI) in Paris.
 Her current research involves analyzing the evolution of political warfare and Russian influence in Europe.
 She specializes in U.S. foreign policy and grand strategy, transatlantic relations, and counterterrorism.

 Prior to GPPi, Laura was the research assistant for the International Order and Strategy Project at the Brookings Institution in Washington, DC.
 Her professional experience additionally includes positions at the United Nations and the European Parliament Liaison Office to U.S. Congress.
 Laura is a term member of the Council on Foreign Relations, a Presidential Management Fellowship finalist, and a member of the German Marshall Fund Young Transatlantic Network.
 She holds a master of public administration in international security policy from Columbia University’s School of International and Public Affairs and a bachelor’s from New York University.

 She is a 2017-2018 participant in AGI’s project “A German-American Dialogue of the Next Generation: Global Responsibility, Joint Engagement,” sponsored by the Transatlantik-Programm der Bundesrepublik Deutschland aus Mitteln des European Recovery Program (ERP) des Bundesministeriums für Wirtschaft und Energie (BMWi).

 New Ideas for an Evolving Transatlantic Partnership